lbachromano/Spiking-network-traveling-waves/README.md

 > **A Spatially Structured Spiking Network Model of Beta Traveling Waves and Their Attenuation in Motor Cortex**

-For questions: lbachromano @ gmail.com

-## Data availability

-All experimental data are available on Zenodo: [10.5281/zenodo.19420479]

 ## Dependencies

 - **Python 3** with [Brian2] (network simulations)
 - **MATLAB** (data analysis and plots)

-## Citation

-If you use this code, please cite the paper: Bachschmid-Romano L, Hatsopoulos N, Brunel N. A Spatially Structured Spiking Network Model of Beta Traveling Waves and Their Attenuation in Motor Cortex. bioRxiv.
-2026:2026-03. (full citation to be added upon publication).

-If you use this data, please cite the paper:  Rubino D, Robbins KA, Hatsopoulos NG.
-Propagating waves mediate information transfer in the motor cortex.
-Nature neuroscience.
-2006 Dec;9(12):1549-57.

 ### Data files